Learning Outcomes

 - The contract becomes legally binding at exchange; withdrawal is no longer possible without liability.

-- Risk of loss or damage to the property passes to the buyer at exchange, so insurance is essential from that date.
+- Risk of loss or damage to the property passes to the buyer at exchange, so insurance is essential from that date; dual insurance may result in a price adjustment.

-- If completion is delayed or fails, the non-defaulting party may serve a notice to complete and, if necessary, rescind the contract and claim damages.
+- If completion is delayed or fails, the non-defaulting party may claim contractual compensation, serve a notice to complete making time of the essence, and if necessary rescind and claim damages; specific performance is commonly available against a defaulting seller.

-- The contract remains binding on the parties’ estates if death occurs after exchange.
+- The contract remains binding on the parties’ estates if death occurs after exchange; personal representatives must complete.
+Insolvency introduces practical issues, so protective registration and urgent liaison with office‑holders is key.

 Key Terms and Concepts